-As of May 2023, HRSA had not established time frames for pursuing recovery of overpayments, unused payments, and payments from providers that received payments from July 1, 2021, through December 31, 2021 (distribution period four), but did not comply with reporting requirements.
-These funds totaled nearly \$250 million as of May 2023.
+As of May 2023, HRSA had not established time frames for pursuing recovery of overpayments, unused payments, and payments from providers that received payments from July 1, 2021, through December 31, 2021 (distribution period four), but did not comply with reporting requirements.30 These funds totaled nearly \$250 million as of May 2023.
+However, in August 2023, HRSA established time frames to send final repayment notices by April 2024 to recover these payments.